The cost of no sweatshops: South Africa struggles not to be Bangladesh

 "On the other hand employers are obliged to comply with applicable legislation."

-Loane Sharp, a labour expert at employment firm Adcorp, said the system does seem to benefit bigger companies, who can use the collective bargaining principle to hurt smaller competitors.
+Loane Sharp, a labor expert at employment firm Adcorp, said the system does seem to benefit bigger companies, who can use the collective bargaining principle to hurt smaller competitors.

 "In principle, those in the Bargaining Council are supposed to work in the public interest.
 But in practical terms, the participants gang up on small and medium-sized enterprises by agreeing to wages that are unrealistic," said Sharp.